fj0lverkr/projector-pms/ReadMe.md

 1. in a terminal, cd into the folder where you've cloned or moved the repo.
 2. run `npm install`, this should install all required packages (and assumes you have Node installed on the machine).
 3. copy template.env to just .env
 4. edit .env and set the values to reflect your environment.
 This requires having set up Okta (Google will help you here) and access to a MySQL server instance.
+Additionally, a token from IPinfo.io is required.
+You'll get this after creating an account with them, the free tier allows up to 50K loopups/month.
 5. open the /install/projector.sql file and if you wish, change the database name on the first two lines.
 6. run the full file on your MySQL instance. **NOTE that this will drop all tables and recreates them, BACKUP DATA FIRST!**
 7. start the server by typing `npm start` in your terminal.
 After a few seconds the message *Server listening on port [portnumber]* should appear.